headwinds/headwinds/README.md

 I enjoyed 4 years @ [Lobaw Digital](https://loblawdigital.co/) learning all things eCommerce.
 I mostly built React-based UI with some vanilla JS on legacy systems.
 We invested heavily in GraphQL to write efficient endpoints and provide a caching layer.
 Along with the home page and checkout experience, my favourite page was the product detail page for Shopper's Drug Mart which is responsive, accessible, and driven by GraphQL.

-Along with UI, I also had the opportunity to write tools and backend services in Java, Go, and Python that monitor our feed servers and SQL database through evented systems.
+Along with UI, I also had the opportunity to write tools and backend services in Java, Go, and Python that monitor our feed servers and SQL database through event systems.
 While on page duty, I faced many issues like we're missing 3 days worth of orders, what happened to that 250k?
-Or our recommnedation engine has stopped receiving it's feed, why has it stopped?
+Or our recommendation engine has stopped receiving it's feed, why has it stopped?
 So I first experiment with Bashed and finally landed on Go as the best language to monitor and report on our feed servers.

 <img src="./gitlab.png" />